larioj/kfcron-docs/tutorial/kubernetes.md

 # Running kfcron on Kubernets
+kfcron is a utility that schedules recuring tasks on a [KanbanFlow](https://kanbanflow.com) board.
+The goal of this tutorial is to show how to get kfcron running on a kubernetes cluster, such that the configured schedule updates whenever a github repository containing the schedule changes.

 ## Application Changes
 In order to run kfcron on kubernetes we need to change the configuration so that